In a nutshell

 Tropical Garden in Monte

-The Tropical Garden is one of the most popular attractions in Funchal
+The Tropical Garden is one of the most popular things to do in Funchal

-What you need to know: The Tropical Garden is located right next to the cable car station at the top of Monte.
-It is a large, impressive park with various plants, animals and sculptures.
+What you need to know: The Tropical Garden is right next to the cable car station at the top in Monte.
+It’s a large, impressive park featuring a variety of plants, animals, and sculptures.

-Is it worth it?
+Is the Tropical Garden worth it?
 Yes.
-While the entrance fee is a bit high, the gardens and views make it worthwhile.
-There are many great ares to visit.
+The entry fee is a bit steep, but the gardens and views are genuinely fantastic.

-Our tip: Instead of taking the cable car, you can also go up by bus (lines 20, 21, 22) or car and visit the garden directly at the entrance.
+Our tip for the Tropical Garden: Instead of taking the cable car, you can also take the bus (lines 20, 21, 22) or drive up and visit the garden right when it opens.

 Admission